Chaimacharef/SOC-Home-Lab/configurations/01-sysmon-tuning.md

-Default Windows Event Logging provides limited visibility into low-level host activity, often missing critical process injection, memory access, and command-line execution details.
-To build a detection-ready environment, **System Monitor (Sysmon v15.22)** was deployed on the Windows endpoint and tuned using **Olaf Hartong’s `sysmon-modular`** configuration ruleset.
-Telemetry streams were subsequently integrated into the **Wazuh SIEM** pipeline for centralized alerting.
+## 📌 Overview
+By default, Windows Sysmon generates thousands of noisy, routine system logs every hour—making it easy for actual malicious activity to get lost in the clutter.

+This repository documents how I configured and tuned Microsoft Sysmon using **Olaf Hartong’s `sysmon-modular` framework**.
+The goal of this project is to filter out harmless background OS noise, reduce SIEM storage bloat, and ensure high-fidelity telemetry is captured for critical attack techniques (like process injection, credential dumping, and registry persistence).

 ## 2. Infrastructure & Tooling
-* **Target OS:** Windows 10/11 Endpoint
+* **Target OS:** Windows 11 Endpoint
 * **Telemetry Agent:** Microsoft Sysinternals Sysmon
 * **Configuration:** [Olaf Hartong sysmon-modular](https://github.com/olafhartong/sysmon-modular)
 * **SIEM / Forwarder:** Wazuh Agent (`ossec.conf`)